shoumi62/ACServerManager/README_Linux.md

 ## Updates
 01/05/2018
-* Dockerized! - Adding Docker build file to allow acserver & acmanager run in container.
+* Dockerized! - Adding Docker build file to allow ACServer & ACServerManager run in container.
 Still in testing!

 25/12/2017
 * Add support for uploading tracks (both single and multi-layout) and cars
 * Add support for removing existing tracks and cars
-* Bumping version of ACManager to 1.0.0!
+* Bumping version of ACServerManager to 1.0.0!

 21/12/2017
 * Update for 1.16 AC patch